mic-max/spotify-lyrics/readme.md

   - have some sort of scrolling for the lyrics along with how far into the song they are?
   - hard because i don't think we can know if the user skips along in the song, or listens to it twice in a row
   - pausing does work, will need to know length of song in seconds and implement an algorithm for karaoke rendering
+  - research how consoles can be edited, without creating a new line